~12% of People in Singapore Have S$1.36M+ in Net Wealth: But, How Much Will Make You Happy?

 This means that when people earned more than $93,000, their happiness levels tapered off.

-This could possibly be the case where any increase in income beyond this income satiation point does not have too great an effect on the person’s ability to lead a comfortable life.
+This could possibly be the case where any increase in income beyond this income satiation point does not have too significant an effect on the person’s ability to lead a comfortable life.

 But Millionaires Might Be Happier Than The Average Person

 But, there are limits to the Purdue University study.

 Although the Gallup survey can be considered statistically representative, millionaires like the top 1 per cent of the wealthiest people in Singapore are not as well-represented.

 Also, the Gallup survey relies on the average person’s annual income, which generally has a more restricted range than people’s net worth, which can be accumulated over time and includes all assets in addition to income.